adyork/lc-data-intro-forked/_episodes/04-going-further.md

 > - `/i` renders an expression case-insensitive (equivalent to `[A-Za-z]`).

 > ## Using regular expressions when working with files and directories
 >
 > One of the reasons we stress the value of consistent and predictable directory and filenaming conventions is that working in this way enables you to use the computer to select files based on the characteristics of their file names.
 For example, if you have a bunch of files where the first four digits are the year and you only want to do something with files from '2017', then you can.
 Or if you have 'journal' somewhere in a filename when you have data about journals, you can use the computer to select just those files.
 Equally, using plain text formats means that you can go further and select files or elements of files based on characteristics of the data *within* those files.
 See Workshop Overview: [File Naming & Formatting](https://librarycarpentry.org/lc-overview/06-file-naming-formatting/index.html) for further background.
 >
 {: .callout}

+This logic is useful when you have lots of files in a directory, when those files have logical file names, and when you want to isolate a selection of files.
+It can be used for looking at cells in spreadsheets for certain values, or for extracting some data from a column of a spreadsheet to make new columns.
+There are many other contexts in which regex is useful when using a computer to search through a document, spreadsheet, or file structure.
+Some real-world use cases for regex are included on an [ACRL Tech Connect blog](https://acrl.ala.org/techconnect/post/fear-no-longer-regular-expressions/)

 # Extracting a substring in Google Sheets using regex